Man found dead in Texarkana home with small child; arrest made - NewsBreak

 RELATED LOCAL CHANNELS

-On August 9th, 2022 at approximately 6:00pm, officers of the Hope Police Department arrested 2 male juveniles of Hope, AR.
-The 2 juveniles were arrested and charged with breaking or entering into a motor vehicle.
-The arrest occurred in the 1600 block of N. Hervey Street.
-On August 10, 2022...
+On August 10, 2022 at approximately 2:15pm, officers of the Hope Police Department arrested Derrick Woodley, 29, of Prescott, AR.
+Mr. Woodley was arrested and charged with possession of controlled substance cocaine, possession of controlled substance marijuana, and possession of drug paraphernalia.
+The arrest occurred in the 600 block of South Main Street in Hope, AR.
+Mr. Woodley and was taken to the Hempstead County Detention Facility and held for a first appearance.

 ktoy1047.com